-Meade, a Democrat, was the representative for Virginia's 2nd congressional district from 1851 to 1853.
+Meade was the representative for Virginia’s 2nd congressional district and was a Democrat.
+He served from 1851 to 1853.

 From Dec 1847 to Mar 1853, Meade missed 523 of 1,505 roll call votes, which is 34.8%.
 This is worse than the median of 27.0% among the lifetime records of representatives serving in Mar 1853.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1850-Mar 1851||133||38||28.6%||72nd|